robenkleene/audio-references/max/max-for-live.md

 4. Open the device in Live again and freeze again
 5. Merge the branch

+- When preparing Max packages for release: Move the source folder out of the Max Project Search Path first to test all dependencies.

 ## Presets

 When restoring presets, if there's a problem with loading garbage values that's usually because the `pattr` variables, e.g., not being set as `blob`.